DmitryGaravsky/DmitryGaravsky/README.md

 # GARAVSKII DMITRII | TechLead | .NET

 Results-oriented and seasoned IT professional with extensive experience spanning over a decade in .NET development.
 Currently serving as a TechLead .NET Developer I drive the development and maintenance of company-wide initiatives, focusing on code security .NET controls and libraries.
 As a technical leader, I provide expertise in mission-critical areas like globalization, code quality, maintainability, and performance optimization and play a pivotal role in mentoring developer groups.
 Additionally, I lead and support innovative endeavors for the Windows Forms platform, contributing to advancements in technologies such as DirectX and HTML/CSS.
-Previously, leading a dedicated team, I demonstrated proficiency in developing and maintaining .NET UI controls and libraries for Desktop applications well-known in the world under the "DevExpress" brand.
+Previously, leading a dedicated team, I demonstrated proficiency in developing and maintaining .NET UI controls and libraries for Desktop applications well-known in the world under the [DevExpress](https://www.devexpress.com/) brand.
 As an important part of my professional roles, my engagement in the .NET community is marked by participation in the Windows Forms project under the .NET Foundation.
 I also had the privilege of serving as a speaker at some local conferences, showcasing my dedication to knowledge sharing and community involvement.

 ## Experience